| November 13

 Glenn Beck Program, The Rush Limbaugh Show, The Sean Hannity Show, John Osterlind, Mark Levin, and George Noory.
 Osterlind

 was known as "Ozone" during stints at WAAF Worcester MA and WRKO Boston MA.
-Notable station

 alumni include Bill Burkett, E.Alvin Davis, Joe Clark, Bobby Reno (now on WTIX FM owned by Michael Costello, Joe's brother),